dikortis/LetsTalkETC/Episodes/Episode_6.md

-drum the best use for what you want and then you can say no hey you've got something flying in the air that's scary enough right you could have gps issues which causes the thing to fly off something could happen with the motors because most of these things are still using kind of RC components there's nothing there's no real like crazy awesome yeah so even even a lot of the military guys are using RC equipment for certain things I mean right carbon fiber and all this stuff but you know a lot of
+drum the best use for what you want and then you can say no hey you've got something flying in the air that's scary enough you could have gps issues which causes the thing to fly off something could happen with the motors because most of these things are still using kind of RC components there's nothing there's no real like crazy awesome so even even a lot of the military guys are using RC equipment for certain things I mean right carbon fiber and all this stuff but you know a lot of